The shit blog of Paul Chris Jones

 "It was a good idea to come here," said Girlfriend.

 On the way we stopped at Burger King.
 The sun was burning down, despite it being only April.
-We ate inside because there was air conditioning.
+My phone said it was 30°C. We ate inside for the air conditioning.
 Both kids had a kids meal.
 Girlfriend and I shared a combo meal for 9 euro.

 That night, I lowered my dose of testosterone.